chawlamuskan/sopra-fs26-group-33-client/README.md

 ### Acknowledgements

-The authors would like to thank the SOPRA team for their help during the project length, and the group that provided feedback during beta testing.
+The authors would like to thank the SOPRA team for their help during the semester, and the group that provided feedback during beta testing.

 ## License